 Geesh!
 I wrote a blog post last week about what I thought was a rather clever article about what I presumed might be “Preferred” Google abbreviations in NAPS (Name, Address, Phone) usage across the Web.
 In fact, I’m taking a very difficult Data Analysis (DA) nanodegree with Udacity and in my Data Wrangling project I strongly suggest in it that we Data Analysts should use consistent abbreviations when doing Search Engine Marketing, etc. and data cleanup.
 One of our tasks is to clean up street names in a large dataset taken from Open Street Mapping (OSM).
 Thus, the abbreviation idea for street name cleanup.
 My point: Standard abbreviations will actually reduce computing time across the planet.
 Haha.
 Maybe.

-In any case, I’m also learning about machine learning [ML aka AI] in my nanodegree and the Google search engine is certainly a global example of ML.
+In any case, I’m also learning about machine learning [ML aka AI] in my nanodegree and the Google automagic search result demotion is certainly an example of ML, good or bad.
 C’est la vie.